greenwave-1/GTS/README.md

 - Works on GameCube and Wii, at 480i and 480p.

 ## Current issues:
-- Polling rate is not perfectly uniform, and can be pushed higher.
+- Polling rate is not perfectly uniform.
+This is something that can't be dealt with easily while also reading at a high rate.
+Polling in progressive scan seems to be much better, however.
 - Specific tests need confirmation for correctness.
 - Everything is drawn directly on the framebuffer with the CPU, need to move to using GX_ functions at some point.